j. Provisions and contingent liabilities

 October 22, 2019.

 The lockout was opposed by the workmen of said Engineering Division before the Labour Authorities and presently the matter remains sub-judice before the labour authorities.
 Based on the legal advice received by the Company, the management is of the view that the present lockout is legal and justified.
-Therefore, the Company has not made any provision for wages pertaining to the lockout period i.e., October 22, 2019 to March 31, 2024 of the workmen dues aggregating to Rs.
-6776 lakh.
-(F.Y.
-2022-23 Rs.
-5847 lakh)
+Therefore, the Company has not made any provision for wages pertaining to the lockout period i.e., October 22, 2019 to March 31, 2025 of the workmen dues aggregating to Rs.
+7439 lakh (FY 2023-24 Rs.6776 lakh).

-48. The Company is listed on stock exchange in India, the Company has prepared consolidated financial statements as required under Ind As 110, Section 129 of Companies Act 2013 and listing requirements.
-The consolidated financial statements is available on Company’s website for public use.
+47. The Company is listed on stock exchange in India, the Company has prepared standalone financial statements as required under Ind As 110, Section 129 of Companies Act 2013 and listing requirements.
+The standalone financial statement is available on Company’s website for public use.

-The Company has incurred losses during the immediately preceding financial year, therefore, there is no corporate social responsibility liability for the current year as per the provision relating to corporate social responsibility under section 135 of the Companies Act, 2013.
+The Company has incurred losses during the immediately preceding financial year, therefore, there is no liability towards the corporate social responsibility for the current year as per the provision relating to corporate social responsibility under section 135 of the Companies Act, 2013.
+However, the Company has incurred the expenditure of Rs.
+7.13 lakh to support the CSR program designed by Karm Trust under the project ‘KARM Fellowship’ which aims to enable young women from underserved backgrounds to pursue their educational and professional dreams, as well as to empower women of all ages voluntarily as part of community service.
+The said expenditure is done voluntarily as part of community service.

 (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or